goomba5/tronald-dump/README.md

    }
 ```

-Important Note
+**Important Note**
-: When making requests to the API, always precede the endpoint (whether it's /quote or /meme) with "https://api.tronalddump.io/".
+When making requests to the API, always precede the endpoint (whether it's /quote or /meme) with "https://api.tronalddump.io/".
 The documentation does not explicitly state this, so, for clarity, make sure you include this base URL when making your requests. :smile:

 I might tweak some things about this site in the future for practice puruposes.
 And while this site has the potential to make you sad and depressed, I truly hope it also offers some form of comical relief.
 Have a good day!